sudo0xsunil/cPanel-WHM/README.md

 **THIS SCRIPT IS FOR INSTALLATION PURPOSES ONLY**

-- This script **ONLY** automates the installation process of CloudLinux OS
+- This script **ONLY** automates the installation process of CloudLinux OS Without Key or Trial Registration
 - You **MUST** purchase a valid CloudLinux license from [CloudLinux Official Website](https://www.cloudlinux.com/) or authorized vendors
 - This script does **NOT** provide, bypass, or crack CloudLinux licenses
 - **CloudLinux® is a registered trademark** of Cloud Linux Inc.